Do Suffering Bottoms Go To Heaven?

 Did I do something stupid?

-Naru buried his face between his knees and sighed.
-He had no sense of how long he’d been there; his legs had gone numb from pins and needles.
+Naru buried his face between his knees and sighed heavily.
+He had no sense of how much time had passed, but his squatting legs had gone numb from the pins and needles.

-Every time someone approached the vending machine he lifted his head, searching, but there was no sign of Gyu-yeon.
-His heart dropped whenever someone in similar clothes passed by.
+Every time someone came near the vending machine he lifted his head to check, but there was no sign of Gyu-yeon.
+His heart dropped whenever someone wearing clothes similar to Gyu-yeon’s passed by.

-Slowly, reality began to settle in.
-If so much time had passed and Gyu-yeon still hadn’t found him, it felt like abandonment.
+Naru was slowly coming to terms with reality.
+If so much time had passed and Gyu-yeon still hadn’t found him, it was as good as being abandoned.

-He had wandered the department store holding a small hope—down to the lower floors, even to the first floor—but Gyu-yeon was nowhere to be seen.
+He had actually wandered around the department store holding a small hope.
+Even going down to the lower floors, he couldn’t see Gyu-yeon.
+He wondered if he’d done something foolish and went down to the first floor as well.
+As expected, Gyu-yeon was nowhere to be found.

-Back at the vending machine, despair flooded him.
-He wanted to beat the version of himself from a few hours ago and ask what confidence he’d had to act so recklessly.
+Naru returned to the vending machine and despaired.
+He wanted to beat the version of himself from a few hours ago and ask what confidence he’d had to act like that.

-He had even lost the owner he thought he’d be with forever.
+He had even lost the owner he thought he could be with for life.

-Naru didn’t know where he belonged or how to live in this huge city.
-With Gyu-yeon the world had seemed wondrous rather than terrifying; now the unfamiliar world crushed him.
+Naru didn’t know where he belonged or how to live in this huge place.
+When he was with Gyu-yeon the world had felt wondrous rather than frightening, but now the unfamiliar world terrified him.

-Strangers, a city too big for him, the thick air—nothing felt comfortable.
+Strangers, a world too big for Naru, the thickened air—nothing felt comfortable.
 For the first time in a long while, Naru thought about wanting to die.

-When he was trapped in the basement, he’d thought about it many times a day.
+When he was trapped living in the basement, he had thought about it many times a day.
 Back then death had seemed acceptable.
-Now the thought made his hands tremble.
-He had no confidence to go on, and dying was frightening.
+Now, thinking about death made his hands tremble.
+He had no confidence to keep living, and dying was frightening.
 There was no answer.

 “Ah…”